plokhotnyuk/jsoniter-scala/README.md

 Features and limitations:
 - JSON parsing from `Array[Byte]` or `java.io.InputStream` using `com.jsoniter.JsonIterator`
 - JSON serialization to `Array[Byte]` or `java.io.OutputStream` using `com.jsoniter.JsonStream`
-- Support of UTF-8 encoding (except parsing of hex encoded field names)
+- Support of UTF-8 encoding (including parsing of hex encoded JSON field names, keys & values)
 - Case classes should be defined as a top-level class or directly inside of another class or object
 - Enums, `BigInt`, `BigDecimal`, `Option` & Scala collections as class fields are supported
 - Required fields are supported for case classes